What is IQ and what are IQ Tests?

 What exactly is early intervention?
 It is a comprehensive process, by means of which stimulation is given to the child in areas where his development is faltering, thus guides him through the normal developmental channel.
 Through these techniques the affected brain parts are stimulated to become more active.
 But how can a dead cell in the brain become alive and active?
 It has been proved that though brain cells do not regenerate, synapses (connections between cells) are regenerable and with early stimulation healthy brain cells, through new synapses, take up the job of the damaged cells.
 Thus brain activity can be made to improve.
 This plasticity of the brain is made use of in early intervention techniques.

-Who does this early intervention?
-As different aspects of brain function, like gross motor (sitting, walking etc), fine motor ( picking up things, handling etc), cognitive (understanding, imagination etc), language, learning etc may need to be assessed and supported, this process calls for a very well co-ordinated team approach.
+(understanding, imagination etc), language, learning etc may need to be assessed and supported, this process calls for a very well co-ordinated team approach.
 The team comprises of a developmental Pediatrician, Ophthalmologist, Psychiatrist, Physiotherapist, occupational therapist, developmental psychologist, speech therapist, special educator and counselor.
 Whatever these specialists have to offer need to be conveyed regularly to the child, and, who else, but the mother, will happily render this effort 24 X 7?
 So she remains the pivot of the early Intervention program.
 It is thus obligatory for her to be well informed and convinced about the whole approach, to get the best benefits for her child.
 This is a long process and calls for a lot of perseverance and patience to reap the ultimate reward.

 So, mothers (& fathers as well), get informed about your child’s normal development and danger signs to be identified.
 Next time we will talk about these issues.